okfde/codefor.de/content/blog/2016-12-19-stadtgeschichte-tal-o-mat-wuppertal.md

 ---
-layout: story
+author: Eileen Wagner
+type: blog
 color: cyan #one of: red, blue, green, cyan
 pattern: 2 #one of: 1, 2, 3, 4
-og-image: /assets/stories/talomat.jpg # used for facebook & twitter card
+og-image: stories/talomat.jpg # used for facebook & twitter card

 title: Tal-O-Mat – Bürgerbeteiligung ernst nehmen
 where: Wuppertal
 when: August, 2015
 links: # first one is used in subline